hayeah/metacircus/startup/_posts/2014-06-10-nodeschool-chengdu-report.md

 <img src="http://i.imgur.com/ALzQfMRl.jpg" width="500"/>

 NodeSchool Chengdu had 40 people showing up, and 6 coaches.
-The attendents learned some NodeJS, and asked for follow up events.
+Despite our inexperience in hosting events, the attendants learned some NodeJS, and asked for follow up events.
 We used [Learn You Node](http://nodeschool.io/#learn-you-node).

 [Chengdu](http://en.wikipedia.org/wiki/Chengdu) is a metrapolis in central China, pop.
 14 million, known for pandas, silk, and its fiery cuisine.
 Nowadays it has a vibrant and growing gaming industry.
 Come visit!